Academy Hall of fame

 Stephen would go onto to be a first team regular over the next three years, until Watford paid to take his services down to London in January 2010.
 During the next seven years Stephen would ply his trade with Shrewsbury Town, Sheffield United, Dundee and Wycombe Wanderers before making his return to the Paisley side.

-Upon returning to The Buddies in 2017, Stephen was made captain of the club by manager Jack Ross.
+Upon returning to the Buddies in 2017, Stephen was made captain of the club by then manager Jack Ross.

 Lewis Morgan made his St Mirren debut against Celtic in September 2014.
 He became a first team regular at the beginning of the 2016/17 season having scored his first goal on the final day of the 2015/16 season against Rangers.